-The app has all the same info as the books for half the price (£4.99 instead of a tenner), but on top of that it has dozens of hazard perception clips for you to try too.
+The app has all the same info as the books for half the price (£4.99 instead of a tenner), but on top of that, it has dozens of hazard perception clips for you to try too.

 How to get cheap driving lessons

-Approach a driving instructor directly
+Approach driving instructors directly

 If nobody you know is able to recommend a teacher, try Googling "best driving instructors near me".
-You'll usually get a Yell.com result with a ton of highly-rated instructors, who once again you should contact directly for the best price!
+You'll usually get a Yell.com result with a ton of highly-rated instructors, who once again you should contact directly for the best price.

 Buy driving lessons in bulk

-But rather than paying for 40 lessons at once, you're better off paying for five or 10 first.
+But, rather than paying for 40 lessons at once, you're better off paying for five or 10 first.
 Unless you're 100% confident that you'll love working with your instructor, start by booking a small handful of lessons in case you decide you want to switch later on.

-But how many lessons should you pay for?
-Well, according to the DVSA (Driver and Vehicle Standards Agency) it usually takes people 45 hours of lessons (plus 22 hours of private practising) to reach test standard.
+But how many driving lessons should you pay for?
+Well, according to the DVSA (Driver and Vehicle Standards Agency) it usually takes people around 45 hours of lessons (plus 22 hours of private practising) to reach test standard.

 Of course, you'll always have that one mate who claims they passed after one lesson, and the instructor may try to sell you more than you need, so it's worth bearing in mind the actual stats before bulk-buying lessons.

-Go for two-hour lessons
+Book two-hour driving lessons